 <key name> cannot be opened.
 An error is preventing this key from being opened.

 Cannot create key: You do not have the requisite permissions to create a new key under <key name>.

 To get access to a registry key, you’ll need to change or take ownership and then assign full control (or the required) permissions for your user account.
-Here are the instructions to do the same in Windows.
+Here are the instructions to do the same in any version of Windows.

 Take Ownership of a Registry Key

-3. In the Advanced Security Settings dialog, note down the owner.
-If it displays the message Unable to display current owner, or if your account isn’t the current owner, click Change
+- In the Advanced Security Settings dialog, note down the owner.
+If it says Unable to display current owner, or if your account isn’t the current owner, click Change

 (If using Windows Vista or 7, click the Permissions tab in the Advanced Security Settings dialog, and follow rest of the instructions.
 The dialog boxes would be different in Windows Vista & 7 after Step 7, but it’s not that difficult to follow.)

 Assigning Full Control Permissions for your User Account